 1-3 pages that illustrate the scope and impact of the work and/or provide evidence of the quality of the nominee’s efforts.
 Could include such materials as: a letter of support from university personnel or students impacted by the nominee’s efforts; a list of links to news releases, videos, blogposts, or podcasts that mention the work; infographics related to the project/activity; etc.

-All nominations must be submitted through the online Institutional Champion Award for Community Engagement Scholarship Form no later than October 18, 2021, at 11:59 p.m.
+All nominations must be submitted through the online Institutional Champion Award for Community Engagement Scholarship Nomination Form no later than November 17, 2023, at 11:59 p.m.
 (Eastern).